jssql1234/docs-sqlacc/docs/usage/Tools/RTM/basic-guide.md

 ## Simple Calculation

-* In Report Builder you can also do some simple calculation using the Variable (The Calculator Icon)
+* In Report Builder, you can also do some simple calculation using the Variable (The Calculator Icon)

 ![variable-to-double](../../../../static/img/usage/tools/rtm-basic-guide/variable-to-double.jpg)